Revisiting the 12 Dortmund academy kids given debuts by Jurgen Klopp

 What a fella.

 While Gotze’s career has not quite gone as expected, the attacking midfielder should still be considered one of Klopp’s biggest success stories.

 After handing Gotze his debut in November 2009, the starlet became a key member of the side that won back-to-back league titles and later scored the winning goal for Germany in the 2014 World Cup final after leaving for Bayern Munich.

 Gotze remains close with Klopp – and even got the number for his hair transplant doctor last year – and after a fruitful spell with PSV, is now back in the Bundesliga with Europa League champions Eintracht Frankfurt.

 The younger brother of former Liverpool flop and ‘next Zidane’ Anthony Le Tallec, Damien actually came through the ranks at Rennes but joined Dortmund after growing frustrated at his lack of first-team opportunities at the French outfit.

 But it became a similar story in Germany as Le Tallec made eight senior appearances in two and a half years and spent most of his time at the club with the reserve side before returning to France to join Nantes.

-He has since played in Ukraine, Russia and Serbia but is once again back in France with Montpellier.
+He has since played in Ukraine, Russia and Serbia and is now turning out in Greece for AEK Athens.

 Another player who featured sparingly under Klopp, after two Dortmund appearances, Koch’s future prospects at the club were damaged by a serious knee injury which kept him out of the entire 2011-12 season.

-The 29-year-old later left for Klopp’s former club Mainz but has been a free agent since leaving Ferencvaros in 2019.
+The 31-year-old later left for Klopp’s former club Mainz but he retired early after leaving Ferencvaros in 2019.